-Hezekiah Joslyn (1757–1865) was a physician, a nationally known abolitionist, and the father of woman’s rights (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) leader Matilda Joslyn Gage, whose leadership abilities in part reflected his unusual approach to her upbringing.
+Hezekiah Joslyn (1757–1865) was a physician, a nationally known abolitionist, and the father of woman’s rights leader Matilda Joslyn Gage.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
+Matilda's leadership abilities in part reflected Joslyn's unusual approach to her upbringing.
 (Depicted are Joslyn; his Cicero home; and Matilda Joslyn Gage, born in that home.)

 Dr. Joslyn arrived in Cicero in 1823, where he purchased a retiring doctor’s practice.
 Two years later, he married Helen Leslie, an accomplished amateur musician.
 They established an elegant household on a site along what is now Brewerton Road; among other fine trappings, the Joslyn home boasted an English piano, one of the first such instruments in Onondaga County.
 The couple welcomed their daughter Matilda Electa Joslyn in 1826.
 Joslyn was prominent in the community and was twice elected a Town of Cicero supervisor.

 A staunch abolitionist, Joslyn made his home a station on the Underground Railroad.
 Among his associates in this work were Gerrit Smith; the mercurial John Anderson Collins, who would soon abandon abolitionism to found an ill-fated utopian community at Skaneateles; and Alexander Campbell, who would found the Campbellites, a forerunner of the Seventh-day Adventists.
 Joslyn was a founder of the Liberty Party, which advocated abolition and temperance; he (unsuccessfully) ran for Congress on its ticket in 1844.